 How a Functional Capacity Evaluation Works

 - 2 – 4 hours are required to assess the worker, depending on the tasks involved.
 The assessment is conducted in a clinic/meeting room location, at the workplace or sometimes in the worker’s home.
-The assessor will advise on the most suitable location, depending on the tasks to be conducted and the information about the employee to be collected.
+The assessor will advise on the most suitable location, depending on the tasks to be conducted, if there is a need for time to view the work tasks before the assessment (or if a questionnaire detailing the work tasks and postures is sufficient) and the information about the employee to be collected.

 - The assessment will collect background medical information, including past medical history, current symptoms and treatments, current daily activity performance and work role details.